chongdashu/face-follow-mouse-cursor/README.md

    - Navigate to "Environment Variables"
    - Add `REPLICATE_API_TOKEN` with your token value
    - Redeploy your project

-   **For Netlify Deployment:**
-   - Go to your Netlify site settings
-   - Navigate to "Environment variables"
-   - Add `REPLICATE_API_TOKEN` with your token value
-   - Redeploy your site

 3. **Install Dependencies:**
    The serverless function uses standard Node.js APIs.
 No additional dependencies required.